PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 > {: .language-bash}
 >
 > ~~~
 > #7.
-Creating soft links towards directories inside the overlayFS files
+Creating soft links towards directories inside the ./overlayFSDir/overlay* files
 > #These links and directories will be recognized by each mpi instance of the container
-> #(Initially these links will appear broken as they are pointing towards the interior of the overlay* files.
+> #(Initially these links will appear broken as they are pointing towards the interior of the ./overlayFSDir/overlay* files.
 > # They will only be recognized within the containers)
 > pointToOverlay $insideDir $foam_numberOfSubdomains;success=$? #Calling function to point towards the interior
 > if [ $success -ne 0 ]; then